This post may contain affiliate links. Full disclosure policy

 For Those Who Love to Accessorize: Unless you’ve gone the e-reader route, bookmarks are a must!
 And you can never have too many!
 Like that sock that disappears in the dryer, bookmarks have a way of walking off and then showing up again weeks later.
 These are silicone so they won’t fall out of pages and they look like little plants – how cute!
 Here is one that is a combo bookmark and book light, and while this one can function as a bookmark, it’s mostly a silicone weight to weigh your book down for those times when you’ve also just painted your nails!

-I’ll also remind you that one of Fierce Beyond 50’s most popular posts ever was a darling DIY bookmark tutorial that would make a lovely homemade present.
+I’ll also remind you that one of my most popular posts ever was a darling DIY bookmark tutorial that would make a lovely homemade present.

 For Those Who Love to Cook: The way I see it, cookbooks are the perfect combination of pretty pictures, gorgeous covers, and delicious inspiration.
 If you’re looking for a new one to add to your collection, you might like this eclectic one written by Chrissy Teigen (married to John Legend.
 If you haven’t heard his music pause now and do that!)
 I gifted this to my daughter in love for her birthday and she is loving it.
 Or check out this Something Old, Something New, a book of classic recipes updated for cooking in the modern world!

 Just For the Heck of It: If you’re looking for something lighthearted and to spark a laugh, check out this book of cats inserted into classic art!
 Also, this book of real photography of dogs swimming underwater will make you giggle.
 Even if you are scared of dogs.

 Now, let’s turn the page (pun intended) to some gift ideas that are a bit more unique.